 Range VII and VIII:

-The best way to treat baldness is to go for a hair transplant process in Zen hair center who give you a lifetime warranty and also we providing hotel accommodation and transportation for our customers during their residence in Istanbul and this surgery may take 3-4 days at most to be done.
+The best way to treat baldness is to go for a hair transplant procedure in Zen hair centre who gives you a lifetime guarantee.